jcbalcita/i-love-blocks/README.md

 ### Architecture and Technologies

-This project will be implemented with the following technologies:
+This project features the following technologies:

-- Vanilla JavaScript and `jquery` for overall structure and game logic,
+- Vanilla JavaScript for overall structure and game logic,
-- `Easel.js` with `HTML5 Canvas` for DOM manipulation and rendering,
+- `HTML5 Canvas` for DOM manipulation and rendering,
 - Webpack to bundle and serve up the various scripts.

-`game_view.js`: this script will create and update the necessary `Easel.js` elements and render them to the DOM.
+`game_view.js`: this script creates and updates the Canvas element and renders it to the DOM

-`game.js`: this script will perform the logic of the game behind the scenes, including but not limited to the effects on impacted blocks.
+`game.js`: this script performs the logic of the game behind the scenes, including but not limited to the effects on impacted blocks.

-`block.js`: this script will create the block objects and assign their 'hit points'.
+`block.js`: this script creates the block objects and assigns their 'hit points', velocity, size, etc.

-`cannon.js`: this script renders the 'cannon' object and allows it to move and shoot bullets.
+`cannon.js`: this script renders the main character object at the bottom of the screen and allows it to move and shoot bullets.

-`bullet.js`" this script will create the bullet objects.
+`bullet.js`" this script will create the bullet objects; `new Bullet()` is called within `cannon.js`.

+### Gameplay/Directions

+Spacebar -- shoot bullet
+"a" -- move left
+"d" -- move right

+Shoot bullets to destroy the blocks before they reach the bottom of the screen.

-### Implementation Timeline
+### Features

-**Day 1**: Setup all necessary Node modules, including getting webpack up and displaying a Canvas board.
-Create `webpack.config.js` as well as `package.json`.
-Write a basic entry file and the bare bones of all 3 scripts outlined above.
-Learn the basics of Canvas.
-Goals for the day:

-- Get a green bundle with `webpack`
-- Learn enough `Canvas` to render an object to the `Canvas` element

-**Day 2**: Dedicate this day to learning the Canvas API.
-Set up the blocks module.

-- Complete the `block.js` module (constructor, update functions)
-- Render square blocks to the `Canvas`

-**Day 3**:  Goals for the day:

-- Complete the `bullets.js` module (constructor, update functions)
-- Make the blocks 'hittable' and 'destroyable'

-**Day 4**: Install the controls for the user to interact with the game.
-Style the frontend, making it polished and professional.
-Goals for the day:

-- Create controls for game speed, stop, start, reset
-- Have a styled `Canvas`, nice looking controls and title
+- Canvas DOM element that is re-rendered at a rate of 60 frames per second.
+- 2-dimensional collision detection that is fired off at each frame.
+- Random color generator that is called each time a block is hit with a bullet.
+- Moveable character that can fire objects